Mulhouse: History

-In 58 BC a battle took place west of Mulhouse and opposed the Roman army of Julius Caesar by a coalition of Germans led by Ariovistus.
+In 58 BC a battle took place west of Mulhouse and opposed the Roman army of Julius Caesar by a coalition of Germanic people led by Ariovistus.
 The first written records of the town date from the twelfth century.
 It was part of the southern Alsatian county of Sundgau in the Holy Roman Empire.
-From 1354 to 1515, Mulhouse was part of the Décapole, an association of ten Free Imperial Cities in Alsace.
+From 1354 to 1515, Mulhouse was part of the Zehnstädtebund, an association of ten Free Imperial Cities in Alsace.
 The city joined the Swiss Confederation as an associate in 1515 and was therefore not annexed by France in the Peace of Westphalia in 1648 like the rest of the Sundgau.
 An enclave in Alsace, it was a free and independent Calvinist republic, known as Stadtrepublik Mülhausen, associated with the Swiss Confederation until, after a vote by its citizens on 4 January 1798, it became a part of France in the Treaty of Mulhouse signed on 28 January 1798, during the Directory period of the French Revolution.

-Starting in the middle of the eighteenth century, the Koechlin family pioneered cotton cloth manufacturing; Mulhouse became one of France's leading textile centers in the nineteenth century.
+The first textile printing works in Mulhouse were established in 1746 by Samuel Koechlin, Jean-Jacques Schmaltzer, Jean-Henri Dolfus and Jean-Jacques Feer.
+The textile printing works in the city industrialized in the 19th century and the Alsace region became a global leader in the manufacturing and marketing of printed fabric.
+Art and craft printed textiles were sold alongside textiles that had been finished in a complex industrial printing process.
 André Koechlin (1789–1875) built machinery and started making railroad equipment in 1842.
 The firm in 1839 already employed 1,800 people.
 It was one of the six large French locomotive constructors until the merger with Elsässische Maschinenbau-Gesellschaft Grafenstaden in 1872, when the company became Société Alsacienne de Constructions Mécaniques.